vansh-seth/Web-tech-lab/Notes-CSS/Fonts/Readme.md

 Font fallbacks ensure a consistent appearance across different platforms by providing alternative font choices if the preferred ones are not available.

----

-Feel free to modify the formatting or wording according to your needs!